Kometa-Team/Kometa/docs/defaults/readme.md

           limit: 50
 ```

-Or maybe you want to change the collection sort order of the genre collections using PMM/genre.
+Or maybe you want to change the collection sort order of the genre collections using pmm: genre.

 ```yaml
 libraries: